torch/torch7/doc/maths.md

 The sampling is done through a technique defined in a very simple way in this blog about [The Alias Method](https://hips.seas.harvard.edu/blog/2013/03/03/the-alias-method-efficient-sampling-with-many-discrete-outcomes/).
 The paper that describes this technique is present [here](http://www.tandfonline.com/doi/abs/10.1080/00031305.1979.10482697).
 This can only sample with replacement.

 The `output` `Tensor` that is fed into the `multinomialAlias` method need not be contiguous.
 The `output` tensor can only be a 1d tensor.
 If you are required to fill a nd tensor enter a 1d view of the same tensor.
-This method is exceptionally faster than `torch.multinomial` when you want to sample a lot of samples from the same distrbution or sample from the same distribution a large number of times. `torch.multinomial` is faster for sampling few samples from a distribution once because the `multinomialAliasSetup` method takes some time in this case.
+This method is exceptionally faster than `torch.multinomial` when you want to sample a lot of samples from the same distribution or sample from the same distribution a large number of times. `torch.multinomial` is faster for sampling few samples from a distribution once because the `multinomialAliasSetup` method takes some time in this case.
 To see and compare how these two methods differ in speed run `th test/test_aliasMultinomial.lua`.

 ```lua
 > state = torch.multinomialAliasSetup(probs)